commitdev/zero-backend-go/templates/README.md

 You can update the resource limits in the [kubernetes/base/deployment.yml][base-deployment], and control fine-grain customizations based on environment and specific deployments such as Scaling out your production replicas from the [overlays configurations][env-prod]

 ### Dev Environment
-You can do fast local development of a single service, even if that service depends on other services in your cluster.
-Make a change to your service, save, and you can immediately see the new service in action.
-And, you can use any tools like IDE installed locally to test/debug/edit your service.
+This project is set up with a local/cloud hybrid dev environment.
+This means you can do fast local development of a single service, even if that service depends on other resources in your cluster.
+Make a change to your service, run it, and you can immediately see the new service in action in a real environment.
+You can also use any tools like your local IDE, debugger, etc. to test/debug/edit/run your service.

-Supposing your backend service (`<% .Name %>`, a web service, output `Hello`) is running on Staging cluster, you can `curl htts://<% index .Params `stagingBackendSubdomain` %><% index .Params `stagingHostRoot` %>` and see `Hello`.
-Now, you want to change the service and verify it locally.

-Usually, you will test the service in local that accesses your local database.
-However, today, you need access data on Staging database and you are not allowed to access that database directly from your local machine.
+Usually when developing you would run the service locally with a local database and any other dependencies running either locally or in containers using `docker-compose`, `minikube`, etc.
+Now your service will have access to any dependencies within a namespace running in the EKS cluster, with access to resources there.
+[Telepresence](https://telepresence.io) is used to provide this functionality.

-- Regular development workflow:
+ Development workflow:

+  1. Run `start-dev-env.sh` - You will be dropped into a shell that is the same as your local machine, but works as if it were running inside a pod in your k8s cluster
+  2. Change code and run the server - As you run your local server, using local code, it will have access to remote dependencies, and will be sent traffic by the load balancer
+  3. Test on your cloud environment with real dependencies - `https://<your name>-<% index .Params `stagingBackendSubdomain` %><% index .Params `stagingHostRoot` %>`
-  a. change code --> b. lite test on local --> c. git commit & auto-deploy to Staging --> d. verify the changes on Staging --> e. repeat a~d until done
+  4. git commit & auto-deploy to Staging through the build pipeline

-- New development workflow:
-  a. run `start-dev-env.sh` --> b. change code --> c. test on Staging with cloud DB --> d. repeat b~c until done --> e. git commit & auto-deploy to Staging

-Note: this script is powered by Telepresence (http://telepresence.io) and Kustomize.
-You may customize the script.

 ## Circle CI